nscale4by8/nscale4x8/buildingCorner/buildingCorner.md

 With two of the four parallel tracks hidden from view, I need roads, railings, and structures to fill the area above the tracks.
 I decied to design structure models and 3D print them.
 It's an opportunity for a few more "focal point" scenes along with teh 3D printed lift bridges and the large commercial buildings already designed and printed.

-I chose the following prototype to inspire my design for the "Corner Building":
+For the first of the new structures, I chose the following prototype to inspire my design for the "Corner Building":

 ![Prototype Inspiration](PrototypeCornerBuilding.png)